stuxnet999/Forensics-Workshop/Challenge 1/README.md

 ### Description

 Marty thinks there is some interesting string in this image.
-Can u help him in finding it???
+Can you help him in finding it???

 ### Difficulty level